hasura/graphql-engine/docs/graphql/manual/deployment/docker/index.rst

 Step 2: Configure the **docker-run.sh** script
 ----------------------------------------------

 The ``docker-run.sh`` script has a sample docker run command in it.
-The following changes are needed to be made to the command:
+The following changes have to be made to the command:

 - Database URL